agosjuncosa/Retraining-BirdNET_Owls/AL_BirdNET/README.md

 The workflow involves running a series of Jupyter notebooks in a specified order, along with some additional data manipulation as needed.
 Below is a step-by-step guide:

 1. **Training Set Tracker**
-   Run the `1-5-Training_set_tracker.ipynb` notebook to track all training files for the initial BirdNET retraining.
+   Run the `1-4-Training_set_tracker.ipynb` notebook to track all training files for the initial BirdNET retraining.
    > **Note:** Re-run this notebook after each update to the training set.

 2. **Uncertainty Sampling (Iteration 1)**
-   Run the `2-Cmplx_Uncertainty_sampling.ipynb` notebook to select clips for validation in your first active learning iteration.
+   Run the `2-Dynamic_Uncertainty_sampling.ipynb` notebook to select clips for validation in your first active learning iteration.

-3. **File Renaming and Scoring**
-   Run the `3-7-Rename_del_score.ipynb` notebook to process the selected files (e.g., remove extraneous filename parts).

-4. **Clip Validation**
+3. **Clip Validation**
    Validate your selected clips using your preferred method (e.g., Raven Pro).
    - Generate a `.txt` annotation file for each validated class.
    - Rename the validated files to append the new annotated class at the end of the filename.